Tracking & Measuring Success

 Uncover Strategic Value

 Some of your work in SEO will be more profitable than others.
 For instance, we have found out that using on-page optimization strategies like including keywords more appropriately, are more beneficial with Yahoo! and Bing than they are with Google.
 Conversely, acquiring anchor text links from many domains works better with Google than other search engines.
 It is therefore, important for you to identify the strategies that are more beneficial with each search engine.
-This would help you direct your energy to the right endeavours.
+This would help you direct your energy to the right endeavors.

 3. Visits Referred by Specific Search Engine Terms and Phrases